kaodell/PurpleAirSmoke/README.md

 # PurpleAirSmoke
 This repository contains the code and python environments used in the analysis of a paper under review and Environmental Research: Health.
 If you would like to use these codes or find any errors in them, please contact me at the email listed on my github profile.

-To perform the analysis presented in the paper, in prep for GeoHealth, the following scripts are run in the following order:
+To perform the analysis presented in the paper the following scripts are run in the following order:

 **Stage 1: Create lists of co-located indoor and outdoor monitors in the PurpleAir data.
 These codes were run on my local machine and use the “local” python3 environment in this repository**.